-The total number of credits needed to graduate with a JD degree is 85 for students who entered prior to Fall 2011 and 86 for all students entering Fall 2011 and thereafter.
+The total number of credits needed to graduate with a JD degree is 86 for all students entering Fall 2011 and thereafter.

-- For at least 70 of the 86 credits required by this rule for students who entered in Fall 2011 and thereafter, the student’s transcript must indicate a grade on the A/B/C/D/F grade scale.
+- At least 70 of the 86 credits must be letter-graded on the A/B/C/D/F grade scale.
 (Only 16 credits may be earned on either the H/P/L/F or P/F scale.)
 List of all courses graded PF/HPLF.

 - The Dean or his or her designate may grant exceptions to the above for students who transfer to USD from other law schools or who visit other law schools during a Fall or Spring semester.

 - Students who enter full-time must attempt and pay for six (6) full-time fall or spring semesters of at least 12 credits for graduation.